AleksTeresh/self-monitor/README.md

 Run the tests locally by running the following command from the root directory of the project (**do replace environment variables PGPORT, PGDATABASE, PGUSER, PGHOST, PGPASSWORD with actual values for your test database**):

+**NOTE**: *when running the tests, make sure you do not have the application running locally at the same time.
+Otherwise Deno will complain that the required port is already in use.*

 ```
 PGPORT=5432 PGDATABASE=test PGUSER=postgres PGHOST=localhost PGPASSWORD=mysecretpassword deno test --coverage --allow-all --unstable
 ```

 There are **22** tests in total, all of which should pass.

+**NOTE**: *The test runner does not automatically exit for some reason, even if all the tests are completed and successful.
+I think this has something to do with Deno not closing DB's pool when needed.
+Anyway, feel free to exit the test runner manually (via "Ctrl+C") when all the tests are done and you can see the "total results" statistics i.e. how many tests passed, how many failed, etc.*

+## Misc notes

+* When displayng weekly and monthly averages for the last month and week on the summary page, I interpret *last* as in "currently ongoing".

+* When accessing /api/summary, if no data for the last 7 days is available, 404 status code is returned

+* When accessing /api/summary/:year/:month/:day, if no data for the specified date is available, 404 status code is returned